 Your proxy is solicited on behalf of our board of directors.
-Unless otherwise directed, at the annual meeting (or any adjournment thereof), proxies will be voted "FOR" all of the nominees listed in Proposal 1, "FOR" Proposals 2 and 3, and for the frequency option of every "1 YEAR" with respect to Proposal 4.
+Unless otherwise directed, at the annual meeting (or any adjournment thereof), proxies will be voted "FOR" all of the nominees listed in Proposal 1 and "FOR" Proposals 2 and 3.
 If any matter other than those described in this proxy statement properly comes before the annual meeting (or any adjournment thereof), it is the intention of the persons named in the accompanying proxy to vote on such matters in accordance with their best judgment.